Interactive configurator with FO(.) and IDP-Z3: Introduction

 IDP-Z3 uses the \fodot language to express knowledge.
 SMT-LIB~\cite{SMT} and ASP~\cite{ASP} are other languages that can be used to develop 4th-level machines.
 Efficient reasoning with them is made possible by recent advances in SAT, SMT and ASP solvers. }

 In this ``System Description'' paper, we present IDP-Z3 and various tools and extensions built around it.
-In particular, we demonstrate that IDP-Z3 allows users to leverage their domain knowledge to produce flexible interactive systems that offer all the necessary functionality and computational performance to handle real-world problems.
+In particular, we demonstrate that IDP-Z3 allows users to leverage their domain knowledge to produce flexible interactive systems that offer all the necessary functionality and computational efficiency to handle real-world problems.
 There are several aspects to this:

-\begin{itemize} \item The \fodot language is important to allow complex knowledge to be represented in a natural and elaboration-tolerant knowledge base. \item The modular and classical nature of \fodot make it easy to extend a KB with parts that are written in more user-friendly notations such as DMN or Controlled Natural Language. \item The range and performance of the generic reasoning algorithms offered by IDP-Z3 suffices to implement a large class of interactive applications in an efficient way. \end{itemize}
+\begin{itemize} \item The \fodot language is important to allow complex knowledge to be represented in a natural and elaboration-tolerant knowledge base. \item The modular and classical nature of \fodot make it easy to extend a KB with parts that are written in more user-friendly notations such as DMN or Controlled Natural Language. \item The range and speed of the generic reasoning algorithms offered by IDP-Z3 suffices to implement a large class of interactive applications in an efficient way. \end{itemize}

-We present four knowledge-intensive use cases as proof for our claims: they show that (1) real users are indeed able to participate in the construction of the KB, (2) that IDP-Z3 delivers significant value to these users, at low development costs, (3) that the IDP-Z3 system, while not the most efficient solver that exist, is able to deliver performance that suffices to handle the real-world instances that the users want to tackle.
+We present four knowledge-intensive use cases as proof for our claims: they show that (1) real users are indeed able to participate in the construction of the KB, (2) that IDP-Z3 delivers significant value to these users, at low development costs, (3) that the IDP-Z3 system, while not the most efficient solver that exists, is able to handle the real-world instances that the users want to tackle.

 We begin by elaborating on \fodot and alternative formalisms in Section~\ref{sec:fodot}.
 Next, we present the IDP-Z3 engine and its features in Section~\ref{IDP-Z3}, followed by Section~\ref{sec:IC} in which we expand on the Interactive Consultant, a generic, user-friendly interface to solve real-world problem using the reasoning power of IDP-Z3.
-As an empirical evaluation of the system, we report on four knowledge-intensive industrial use cases in Section~\ref{sec:cases}, and demonstrate the benefits of creating interactive applications using IDP-Z3.
-Finally, we compare IDP-Z3 to other reasoning engines for model-based KR languages in Section~\ref{sec:eval}, and conclude in Section~\ref{sec:conclusion}.
+As an empirical evaluation of the system, we report on four knowledge-intensive industrial use cases in Section~??, and demonstrate the benefits of creating interactive applications using IDP-Z3. \todo{update with new section} Finally, we compare IDP-Z3 to other reasoning engines for model-based KR languages in Section~\ref{sec:eval}, and conclude in Section~\ref{sec:conclusion}.